jecovier/laravel-inertia-routes/README.md

 });
 ```

-This could be better!
-Introducing InertiaRoute, the simplest way to use your components as html pages:
+you can do this:

 ```php
 InertiaRoute::bind('your/custom/route/', 'components/folder/');
 ```

-If you visit http://localhost:8000/your/custom/route/about it will render /resources/js/Pages/path/to/component/about.vue (or react or svelte).
-Now, all components that you create inside /resources/js/Pages/path/to/component/ will be automatically bind to a route like http://localhost:8000/your/custom/route/{component_name} 🤯.
+Now if you visit http://localhost:8000/your/custom/route/about it will render /resources/js/Pages/path/to/component/about.vue (or react or svelte).
+All components that you create inside /resources/js/Pages/path/to/component/ will be automatically bind to a route like http://localhost:8000/your/custom/route/{component_name} 🤯.

 Want to serve components from your root domain?